Armine13/RoboticsProject/README.md

 But you may not run it properly, because these launch files are not designed for wireless real-time processing.

 The wireless internet speed is very slow, so we cannot send too much information from laptop on the robot to workstation through wireless internet connection.
 Of course, with such low data transfer speed, we cannot make it run in real-time.
-There are some ideas to make it work in real-time and wireless process: reduce the frame rate, reduce the image resolution and compress the information.
+There are some ideas to make it work in real-time and wireless process: 1)reduce the frame rate  2)reduce the image resolution  3)compress the information.

-So here it is recommended to use this launch file written by us:
+So here it is recommended to use this launch file written by us, to make sure it works in real-time with wireless wifi:

 ```